Make beautiful photography mood boards in minutes with Milanote

 Photography moodboard example

 A photography moodboard is a great way to explore and communicate the direction for an upcoming shoot.
 It ensures you and your client are aligned from the very beginning.
-Whether you're creating a photography moodboard for a wedding, fashion shoot or marketing campaign, the same approach applies.
+Whether you're creating a photography moodboard for a wedding, a moodboard for fashion photography or marketing campaign, the same approach applies.

 Moodboards have come a long way since the days of attaching printouts to physical boards or creating static PDFs.
 Digital moodboards can include video, images, links and color—unlocking a whole new world of creative possibilities.